 As an Amazon Associate, Michaels Affiliate and a member of other affiliate programs, I earn from qualifying purchases.

-*Note: “Cobalt Teal Hue” is DecoArt Americana brand.
+*Note: “Cobalt Teal Hue” I used is DecoArt Americana brand.
 The other colors I used were Liquitex BASICS.
-This cobalt turquoise hue is very similar to phthalo turquoise or, really, any dark turquoise/teal color.

 Directions At A Glance:

 1. Trace or draw the butterfly on the canvas

 Use the provided traceable and a sheet of graphite paper to transfer the butterfly to the canvas.

 I am using a 11″ x 14″ canvas in horizontal/landscape mode.
 Position the butterfly so that it is going slightly diagonal.

 You may wish to extend the wings a bit by free handed drawing them on the canvas.

 Use a 3/4″ flat and the colors cobalt turquoise hue and titanium white.

 Start off by painting just cobalt turquoise hue on the edges of the canvas.